 Q: Is puppy AKC Registered and what does this mean?

 A: The term Registered pet, strictly means that the litter is in a book somewhere that a pedigree of dogs is maintained.
-American Kennel Club are the most known registration company as they hold the large dogs shows shown on television each year.
+American Kennel Club are the most known registration company as they hold the large dogs shows shown on television each year, however there are other registration companies, such as APRI and CKC.
+Our puppies are AKC registered.
 DNA testing required by AKC signifies that you are getting the parents of the puppy listed on the registration form.
-We place our pet puppies with spay/neuter agreements and with limited registration with AKC.
+We place our pet puppies with spay/neuter agreements and with limited registration with AKC which means you are not getting the right to breed or show puppy.
+If you want this right, you need to work with a show breeder who is willing to place a puppy with full registration.